damianhakert/damianhakert.github.io/source/_posts/2016-03-10-setting-up-gitlab-ci-for-ios-projects.md

 option uploads it to GitLab, where you can later download it from the *Build* page.

 In the `archive_project` job's `exportArchive` script, make sure you pass in the correct `ProvisioningProfileName`.
-It's likely that the `archive_project` job will fail if your developer keys are in the login Keychain, rather than the System Keychain.
-To fix this, open Keychain Access on your Mac to check this; if your developer keys are in the login Keychain, just drag and drop them to the System Keychain.
+It's possible that the `archive_project` job will fail if your developer keys are in the login Keychain, because it's not unlocked in the script.
+The simplest way to fix this without putting your password in a script is to open Keychain Access on your Mac and drag and drop them to the System Keychain.

 Now, when we commit to master, the build will also show us the archive results,